cosmos/cosmos-sdk/docs/core/app3.md

 - Sequence to prevent transaction replays
 - Coins to carry a balance

+Note that the `AccountNumber` is a unique number that is assigned when the account is created, and the `Sequence` is incremented by one every time a transaction is sent from the account.

 ### Account

 The `Account` interface captures this account model with getters and setters: